bigfix/developer.bigfix.com/site/reference/types/bes-user.md

 # unique value of &lt;bes user&gt; : bes user with multiplicity

-Returns the unique values and counts of a given list of &amp;lt;bes user&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values and counts of a given list of &lt;bes user&lt; types, removing duplicates and sorting by value.

 # unmanagedasset privilege scanpoint flag of &lt;bes user&gt; : boolean

 When you create or edit a user, you specify whether they can see all unmanaged assets, none, or only those that were scanned by a computer which the user manages.
-This inspector returns `True` if the &amp;quot;scanpoint only&amp;quot; option is set for the specified user.
+This inspector returns `True` if the "scanpoint only" option is set for the specified user.

 # unmanagedasset privilege showall flag of &lt;bes user&gt; : boolean